pdx-cocoaheads/watchkit-workshop/README.md

 # ART

 I'm honestly not even sure where the original artwork that I chopped up to make this thing came from.
-I appologize to its author(s) and strongly advise you not to submit this code as an app to the App Store without, at least an art swap.
+I apologize to its author(s) and strongly advise you not to submit this code as an app to the App Store without, at least an art swap.